Steve973/pychub/docs/USER_GUIDE.md

 ### Operating a Chub

+Operating a `.chub` file is a bit like operating heavy machinery.
+Please make sure that you are sober and alert in order to avoid any unintended consequences!

-When you run a `.chub` file directly with Python, it operates in
-**runtime mode** and installs its bundled wheels into the current
-Python environment (system Python, venv, conda env, etc.).
+When you run a `.chub` file directly with Python, it operates in**runtime mode** and installs its bundled wheels into the currentPython environment (system Python, venv, conda env, etc.).

     usage: python /path/to/some.chub [runtime options] [-- [entrypoint-args...]]